jens-limbach/SSv2-custom-sample-object/README.md

 This is a step by step instruction how to create an already more complete custom services including value selectors and a custom UI.

-📺**Video Tutorial**: This video is based on a different custom object but it gives you in 10 minutes all the steps involved in creating your first custom service.
+📺**Video Tutorial**: This video is based on a different custom object but it gives you all the steps you need to do.

 -> [Video Tutorial - Custom Services](https://sapvideo.cfapps.eu10-004.hana.ondemand.com/?entry_id=1_5r2suzns)

 The above video shows very nice all the detailed steps including both the CAP and also the Sales and Service V2 custom services part.

-If you want to see less CAP Development and more on how it looks later for the end-user I can recommend you to watch this more high level [overview video](https://sapvideo.cfapps.eu10-004.hana.ondemand.com/?entry_id=1_zptgr1j5).
+If you want to see less CAP Development and more on how it looks later for the end-user I can recommend you to watch this more high level [overview video](https://sapvideo.cfapps.eu10-004.hana.ondemand.com/?entry_id=1_zptgr1j5) for custom services.

 *PS: If you are also interessted in some very basics about extensibility you can also check out my [main page](https://github.com/jens-limbach/SSv2-extensibility-workshop/tree/main) with a guide on mashups and custom code in a cloud function.*